William Gott: Assessment

 A big man with an aggressive, outgoing personality, he was popular with soldiers under his command, but as a senior commander he was considered by some to be out of his depth.

 John Bierman and Colin Smith say that Gott was much admired for his personal qualities, but lacked real military skill.
 He was one of the few senior officers who was "well known and well liked by the rank and file".
-However, "a cold appraisal of his soldiering in North Africa reveals no stunning display of tactics or Rommel-esque grip that bends scarred and exhausted men to the will of the born leader."
+However, "a cold appraisal of his soldiering in North Africa reveals no stunning display of tactics or Rommel-esque grip that bends scared and exhausted men to the will of the born leader."
 Field Marshal Sir Michael Carver, one of Gott's officers, took a similar view.
 He stated that Gott was the one person to whom "all, high and low, turned for advice, sympathy, help and encouragement", but he also believed that Gott was "too good a man to be a really great soldier".
 Gott's own view, as expressed to Alan Brooke was that he was the wrong man for the task, though he was soldier enough to take it on if ordered to.
 Churchill himself seems to have accepted that he made a mistake in appointing Gott instead of Montgomery, after seeing how Montgomery had revitalised the Eighth Army.

-His daughters presented his medals to the Royal Green Jackets (Rifles) Museum in 2012.
+Gott's daughters presented his medals to the Royal Green Jackets (Rifles) Museum in 2012.